Ralph Schoenman: Deportations & travel restrictions

+1970s & '80s

 In 1969, Schoenman married author and professor of English Joan Mellen.

-Schoenman then founded the National Committee for a Citizens Commission of Inquiry on U.S. war crimes in Vietnam to document US war crimes in Vietnam.
+In November of that year, he founded the National Committee for a Citizens Commission of Inquiry on U.S. war crimes in Vietnam to document US war crimes in Vietnam.
 The Commission of Inquiry travelled around the US conducting hearings on alleged atrocities in Vietnam.

 Later, Schoenman settled in Princeton, New Jersey, and was again able to travel, visiting Iran during the waning days of the Shah's government to raise awareness of the human rights violations of the U.S.-backed government.
 The new Provisional Revolutionary Government expelled him in March 1979.

 Schoenmen and Mellen divorced in 1983, but remained friends until his death.

-Later activity
+Later years

-From 2002, Schoenman worked with documentary filmmaker, Mya Shone, providing commentary for radio stations in many parts of the United States and Canada, and produced the "Taking Aim" radio show, billed as "Uncompromising, fact intensive exposés of the hidden workings of a capitalist system addicted to permanent war".
-In about 2009 they moved from broadcasting over WBAI to an Internet webcast.
+From 2002, Schoenman worked with radio broadcaster and documentary filmmaker, Mya Shone, providing commentary for radio stations in many parts of the United States and Canada, and produced the "Taking Aim" radio show for Pacifica Radio's New York affiliate WBAI, later moving the program to an Internet webcast.
+Shone became Schoenman's devoted life partner for the last years of his life and organized a memorial service following his death 2023.